HPCE/hpce-2014-cw2/readme.md

   in most systems (even when it isn't the default).

-- **Make**: While traditionally used just for building programs, ``make'' can also be used for the general co-ordination of many programs working together.
+- **Make**: While traditionally used just for building programs, "make" can also be used for the general co-ordination of many programs working together.
 We will specifically use GNU make.